 Don't get duped:

 The holidays can sometimes invoke a need for companionship in the elderly.
 If you or your loved one is involved in a new romance, be wary if it begins online and seems to accelerate quickly, with the person professing an intense love early in the relationship.
 Watch for red flags and never send banking information or offer to process any form of payment from someone you do not know.

-Elaine Blades, a senior manager of Estate & Trust Services with RBC Wealth Management says: “You can't protect yourself from everything but if you have your affairs organized and the right person appointed as your attorney for property, that can go a long way."
+Elaine Blades, a senior manager of Royal Trust with RBC Wealth Management says: “You can't protect yourself from everything but if you have your affairs organized and the right person appointed as your attorney for property, that can go a long way."